Spring is in sight! That means it's time to update my Spring To-Do List.

 So in the spring, we're basically assessing any damage that has to be taken care of during the short summer months.

-Our Off Grid Spring To Do List is short because our spring is short.
+Our off-grid spring to-do list is short because our spring is short.

-Note: this post was originally written in May 2018 and updated in 2019, 2020 and 2021.
+Note: this post was originally written in May 2018 and updated in 2019, 2020, 2024 and 2025.

-1. Adjust The Solar Panels
+Adjust The Solar Panels

 In our area, during the winter months, the sun remains quite low over the horizon.
-So in November, Dan climbs up on our roof to adjust the solar panels to capture as much sun as possible.
-From late November through most of January we only get between four and five hours of good sunlight.
+So, in November, Dan climbs up on our roof to adjust the solar panels to capture as much sun as possible.

+From late November through most of January, we only get between four and five hours of good sunlight.
 By April, the days have lengthened.
 Dan climbs back up on that slippery roof to adjust the panels again.
-This year he had to shovel snow off the roof to clear a path he could walk along!
+This year, he had to shovel snow off the roof to clear a path he could walk along.

 Read More: Living Off Grid In Winter: How We Prepare

-2. Tune-Up Our Generators
+Tune-Up Our Generators

 Update: February 2021 - although our new generator shed was built in the summer of 2021, all the travel restrictions and delays that started in 2020 mean our new generators and solar panels have yet to arrive.